syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Table-Of-Contents.md

 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}
-//DocIO supports Table of contents in WPF, Windows Forms platforms alone
+//DocIO does not support a table of contents directly in the UWP platform.
+You can achieve this by using the Syncfusion.DocIORenderer.Net.Core NuGet package in UWP.
 {% endhighlight %}

 {% endtabs %}